amoshet/Selenium-Automation/README.md

 ![Autopark.py](https://i.imgur.com/6AYQKNr.png)

-3) (optional) open your web browser and go to "http://localhost:7900/?autoconnect=1&resize=scale&password=secret"
+3) (optional) open your web browser and go to "http://localhost:7900/?autoconnect=1&resize=scale&password=secret" #this allows you to view what is happening on the container when you run the script

 ![site](https://i.imgur.com/8YHea9Q.png)